epsilon-deltta/mrcnn-interpolation/README.md

 Before Image goes into mask rcnn backbone module , image is resized to fixed size to get good features.
 When resizing image, generally Bilinear interpolation is used.
-In this repository code, there're many kind of interpolation methods to resize
+There're many kind of interpolation methods to resize in this repository code.

 ![](./assets/main.jpg)